This is interesting

 Wireshark; what is it good for

 Like anything else, networks can fail.
 Failure modes can originate from both the physical side, e.g. wiring, connectors, patch bays, network interface cards or the software/protocol side.
 Being able to diagnose problems quickly and take remedial action is important.
 On the networking side, if a physical problem has been ruled out, then the problem exists with a protocol.
-That is where Wireshark becomes useful; it takes the guess work out of networking protocol troubleshooting.
+That is where Wireshark becomes useful; it takes the guesswork out of networking protocol troubleshooting.

 Wireshark packet protocol analyzer has the following features (from their website):